 How to relieve belly button pain

-- Sleeping belly-up or on either side
+- Sleeping belly-up or on your side

-- Wearing comfortable, lightweight cotton clothing;
+- Wearing comfortable, light cotton clothing

 - Applying a moisturizing cream or cocoa butter to the skin in and around the belly button.